LAKERFrank/YOLOv8-Edge-Quantization/ultralytics/examples/YOLOv8-ONNXRuntime/README.md

 ### Debugging

-Pass `--debug` to print a slice of the raw model output and a few decoded anchors:
+Use `--debug` to peek at the raw model output and confirm whether the exported model already applied sigmoid/normalization.
+If all numbers lie in `[0, 1]` the script will skip the extra sigmoid to avoid collapsing keypoints to the same position.

 ```bash
 python main.py --model ../../onnx/yolov8n-pose-fp32.onnx --debug